-I am Associate Professor for Data Science at the department of mathematics and computer science at the University of Southern Denmark (SDU).
+I am a Professor of Data Science at the department of mathematics and computer science at the University of Southern Denmark (SDU).
 I hold a PhD degree from Leipzig University.
 My PhD thesis investigates the utility of visualization techniques to support the comparative analysis of digital humanities data.

-During the last years, I gained experience in developing information visualization techniques and visual analytics tools within a number of interdisciplinary projects.
-My research interests relate to information visualization with a focus on text- and geovisualization, on visual analytics and on designing visual interfaces to support research in application domains such as digital humanities and biology.
+During the last few years, I gained experience in developing information visualization techniques and visual analytics tools within a number of interdisciplinary projects.
+My research interests relate to information visualization with a focus on text- and geo-visualization, visual analytics, and designing visual interfaces to support research in application domains such as digital humanities and biology.